jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 	<% end_loop %>
 	...

-Paste the code that was in ArticleHolder into a new include file called ArticleTeaser.ss:
+Paste the code that was in *ArticleHolder.ss* into a new include file called *ArticleTeaser.ss*:

 **themes/simple/templates/Includes/ArticleTeaser.ss**